-- Seed Type: Mix of 23 varieties of perennials and annuals
+- Wildflower Seed Type: Mix of 23 varieties of perennials and annuals

-- Sow Indoors or Outdoors: Wildflower mixes are easy to grow from seed and recommended for direct outdoor sowing after the frost.
-Blend wildflower seeds with sand to increase visibility during sowing.
-Broadcast the seed/sand mix over a weeded 10-square foot area and evenly rake and lightly tamp wildflower seeds into the soil.
+- Sow Indoors or Outdoors: Wildflower blends are easy to grow from seed and recommended for direct outdoor sowing after the frost.
+Mix wildflower seeds with sand to increase visibility during sowing.
+Broadcast the blend of seed/sand over a weeded 10-square foot area and evenly rake and lightly tamp wildflower seeds into the soil.
 Germination for the 23 varieties occurs between 10 – 30 days.
-Seeds sown in the fall will be dormant until spring.
+Wildflower seeds sown in the fall will be dormant until spring.

 - Days to Maturity: Varies